SHERIFF CHAD W. CUBBAGE

 Sheriff Cubbage’s vision for the future is based upon over 20 years of law enforcement experience and developing close relationships with Page County communities, Courts, and law enforcement agencies by his servant style of leadership.

 Sheriff Cubbage was re-elected in November 2019 for his second term.
+He is up for re-election in 2023.

 Please call the Page County Sheriff’s Office at 540-743-1162 to speak to the Sheriff or schedule an appointment.